A master’s degree in electrical engineering is a versatile degree that can open up diverse career opportunities, including the following:

 Who is the ideal candidate for a master’s in electrical engineering degree?

-Master’s degree programs seek applicants with a strong background in engineering, math and physics.
-If you are from another discipline, consider taking some engineering and math courses at a local college or online to prove your capabilities.
+These master’s degree programs seek applicants with a strong background in engineering, math, and physics.
+If you are coming from another discipline, consider taking some engineering and math courses at a local college or online to prove your capabilities.
 The admissions team will also be looking for evidence of your critical thinking and problem-solving skills, as well as your creativity.
-As with most engineering jobs, you will be working on team projects, solving complex problems and innovating newly designed products.
+As you will in most engineering jobs, in the program, you will be working on team projects, solving complex problems and innovating newly designed products.

-You can prove you are a viable admissions candidate by:
+You can prove you are a strong admissions candidate by doing the following:

-- Writing a well-crafted essay that includes your short-term and long-term goals; shows how your experience lends itself to your career goals; and demonstrates how this particular school’s curriculum matches your interests
+- Writing a well-crafted essay that includes your short-term and long-term goals, shows how your experience supports your career goals, and demonstrates how the school’s curriculum matches your interests

-The top 10 engineering schools have the luxury of selecting applicants who not only have all the qualities outlined above, but who also earn very high GRE scores and GPAs.
-If you have taken the GRE several times, but consider your score in the second tier, then look for high quality engineering schools in the top 30.
-Many professors and industry leaders graduated from these same schools!
+The top ten engineering schools have the luxury of selecting applicants who have not only done all these steps but also earned very high GRE scores and GPAs.
+If you have taken the GRE several times but consider your score in the second tier, then look for high-quality engineering schools in the top 30.
+Many professors and industry leaders graduated from these schools!

 Do your due diligence: Research, research, research!

-It is important to research graduate programs that include courses or have concentrations in the sub-field you are seeking.
-Reach out to students or alumni of the program to learn more about the research opportunities and the professors who are most aligned with your research and career goals.
+It is important to research graduate programs that include courses or have concentrations in the subfield you want to pursue.
+Reach out to students or alumni of the different programs to learn more about the research opportunities available and the professors who are most aligned with your research and career goals.
 If you prefer a more applied program, look for a school that offers the terminal Master of Engineering Degree that is less research focused and more project oriented.
 Students in these programs are usually heading directly into industry upon graduation.

 • Fitting In & Standing Out: the Paradox at the Heart of Admissions, a free guide